 3. Vacuum the Floor

 Attach your vacuum head and hose to the telescopic pole to clear debris from the bottom of your pool.
 To eliminate air from the system, lower the vacuum to the bottom of the pool and push the other end of the hose against a jet.
-When bubbles stop forming, air is purged from the vacuum and you're ready to get to work.
+When bubbles stop forming, the air is purged from the vacuum and you're ready to get to work.

 Remove the strainer basket from your skimmer inlet and plug your vacuum hose into the suction port at the bottom of the skimmer.

 Slowly move your vacuum head over the entire floor of the pool to remove settled dirt and debris.
-Avoid rushing this job and stirring up debris that will eventually settle back to the bottom of your pool.
+Avoid rushing this job and stirring up the debris that will eventually settle back to the bottom of your pool.
 When cleaning is complete, turn the filtration system back on to remove anything you missed.